SoumitraDeshpande11/FakeFrenzy/README.md

 ## the issues that havent been resolved -

-###the export button : it works on my local host but when deployed it doesnt still working on that.
+### the export button : it works on my local host but when deployed it doesnt still working on that. a vide of this demo is uploaded

 ## Table of Contents
 - [Overview](#overview)